 - Raymond, Eric (1998).
 “The Cathedral and the Bazaar”, chapter: “Necessary Preconditions for the Bazaar Style”, [Website], http://www.catb.org/~esr/writings/cathedral-bazaar/cathedral-bazaar/ar01s10.html [captured 2011-10-03]

-- Vance, Ashlee (2009), [website news article], “Open Source as a Model for Business is Elusive”, new york Times, USA, http://www.nytimes.com/2009/11/30/technology/business-computing/30open.html?pagewanted=all, [captured 2011-10-10]
+- Vance, Ashlee (2009), [website news article], “Open Source as a Model for Business is Elusive”, New York Times, USA, http://www.nytimes.com/2009/11/30/technology/business-computing/30open.html?pagewanted=all, [captured 2011-10-10]

 - Wikipedia (2011), [Website], http://en.wikipedia.com/wiki/History_of_free_and_open-source_software [captured 2011-10-03]